The Bluegrass Album

 The Bluegrass Album is the debut album by bluegrass supergroup, Bluegrass Album Band, released in 1981.
 It's a collection of bluegrass standards by Lester Flatt, Bill Monroe, Earl Scruggs, Ralph Stanley and others.
-Ultimately, four volumes were released, recorded between 1980 and 1985.
+Ultimately, six volumes were released, recorded between 1980 and 1996.

 The Bluegrass Compact Disc [Rounder CD 11502, c.
 1986] is a 20-song release drawn from volumes 1-4 of The Bluegrass Album.